elolab/VarSCAT/README.md

-# VarSCAT: The Variants Sequence Context Annotation Tool
+# VarSCAT: A Variants Sequence Context Annotation Tool
 ## Introduction
 VarSCAT is an open-source, a command-line based tool written in Python for annotating variant sequence context.
 VarSCAT takes a VCF file as input, together with a reference sequence, to give various information about sequence context of normalized variants. **The adjacent sequence annotation module** has functions to give breakpoint ambiguous information about 5’ aligned positions, 3’ aligned positions, effected regions of variants, HGVS nomenclature, distance to 3’ direction adjacent variants, flanking bases of REF and ALT, and also able to do custom annotations with user-provided files.
 With a given genomic coordinates, VarSCAT could output sequences of the wildtype sequence and the mutated sequence that contain variants, as well as its complementary sequence. **The tandem repeat annotation module** can analyze sequence context around variants and annotate putative tandem repeat regions that contain variants with user defined parameters for purity, composition, and size of putative tandem repeats.<br />
 <p align="center">